 Itinerary: Salei (2h, see map)

-After descending into the valley with the cableway you may visit more typical places of the Onsernone Valley such as the old mills of Vergeletto (recently renovated) or the centre of Comologno where rustic architecture and noble homes coexist.
+After descending into the valley with the cableway you may visit more typical places of the Onsernone Valley such as the old mills in Vergeletto, which have been restored and put back into operation for the production of "farina bona", or the villlage of Comologno where rustic architecture and noble homes coexist.
 The latter were built thanks to the fortunes of a handful of emigrants.
 Among these homes the one that stands out is the palace La Barca (literally "The Boat").
 During World War II it welcomed the exiled and persecuted thanks to the openness of an intellectual couple, Aline Valangin and Wladimir Rosenbaum.
 Another jewel is the Gamboni Palace, a building of the 1700s, today transformed into a small boutique hotel, which includes a wellness area and rooms decorated with furniture of the time that has been preserved and restored with care.

 The Bagni di Craveggia (old baths) are another place of great impact located a little further into Italian territory after Spruga.
 You can still see the buildings and the tubs of the old thermal baths and the crosses that are testimony to a dramatic moment of the 20th century: the battle of 1944 between the Nazi-Fascists and the Partisans, which occurred exactly in that spot and caused many victims.

 To learn about the history, art, craftsmanship (especially that with hay) and the personalities tied to this beautiful region, we recommend visiting the Onsernone Museum in Loco.